shilman/automention/README.md

 1. Add to your actions in `.github/main.workflow`
 2. Configure your notifications in `automention.yml`

-First, add automention to your github workflow `.github/main.workflow`.
+First, add `Automention` to your github workflow `.github/main.workflow`:

 ```
 action "Automention" {